francescobozzo/NLU/data/IntentSlotDatasets-main/README.md

    "..."
 ]
 ```
-Basically, the data scheme is an array of dictionaires, where each dictionary is an element of the dataset.
+Basically, the data scheme is an array of dictionaries, where each dictionary is an element of the dataset.

 ## ATIS
-ATIS dataset has been taken from Microsof CNTK: https://github.com/Microsoft/CNTK/tree/master/Examples/LanguageUnderstanding/ATIS/Data.
-It is split in training and test sets containing 4978 and 893 examples, respetively.
+ATIS dataset has been taken from Microsoft CNTK: https://github.com/Microsoft/CNTK/tree/master/Examples/LanguageUnderstanding/ATIS/Data.
+It is split in training and test sets containing 4978 and 893 examples, respectively.
 ## SNIPS
 SNIPS dataset has been taken from the GitHub repo: https://github.com/ZhenwenZhang/Slot_Filling